 Dynamic Dispatchable Transactions are already an established tool in both RTO systems.
 These have been used very sparingly by market participants up to this point.
-The investigation into utilizing these types of vehicles, for driving the convergence of the proxy busses, will center around the use of Market Participant' offers, to price these transactions, in each RTO.
+The investigation into utilizing these types of vehicles, for driving the convergence of the proxy busses, will center on the use of market participants' offers, to price these transactions, in each RTO.
 The corresponding markets would then utilize these offers very similarly to the way a generation offer is utilized in the dispatch.

 The schedule for evaluating and reporting back to the RTOs' stakeholders on this initiative is still under development.
-PJM and the Midwest ISO will develop the schedule and include it in the subsequent 120 day reports.
+PJM and the Midwest ISO will develop the schedule and include it in subsequent 120-day reports.

-7. Investigation of Loop Flows Across the Combined Footprint.
+6. Investigation of Loop Flows Across the Combined Footprint.

-This new "Further Action Needed Initiatives" is currently under evaluation by the RTOs as a potential joint and common market initiative.
+This "Further Action Needed Initiative," which was documented in the June 28, 2006 Report, is currently under evaluation by the RTOs as a potential joint and common market initiative.
 Unscheduled energy flow or "loop flow" is the result of the difference between the amount of energy scheduled to flow across an interface versus the amount of energy that actually flows across the interface between two control areas.
 This difference in energy flow is created as a result of energy schedules being made on a "contract path" basis between directly connected control areas.
-The actual energy flows across interfaces based on Ohm's Law which states that electricity takes the path of least resistance in a parallel circuit.
+The actual energy flows across interfaces is based on Ohm's Law, which states that electricity takes the path of least resistance in a parallel circuit.